 - Interest risk

 - Inflation risk

 - Credit risk

 - Liquidity risk

+- Climate Risk

 - Leverage (a measure of the degree of the applied leverage)

+- Operational risk management

+- Fraud risk.

 For each type of risk, risk criteria have been set in the form of restrictions in order to manage these risks.
 These restrictions are included in the fund mandates where they are tailored to the strategy of the fund.
 All restrictions are, where possible, monitored on a daily basis by the manager and by Citibank, which operates independently as depositary.
+Citibank has been appointed as depositary following the Alternative Investment Fund Managers Directive (AIFM-Directive) which requires managers to appoint an independent body to perform monitoring tasks.

+In addition to restrictions monitoring, the manager monitors control limits which are intended to prevent breaches of restrictions.
+These control limits have tighter criteria than the restrictions and are used as a warning in order to prevent restrictions being breached.
 When breaches of restrictions occur, relevant stakeholders will be notified and further actions shall be determined to resolve the breaches as quickly as possible.
-All significant breaches and warnings are periodically reported to the management and participants.
+All breaches and warnings are periodically reported to all internal stakeholders, including the management and all relevant external stakeholders if necessary.